noi-techpark/odh-web-components-pagebuilder/README.md

 java -jar -Dserver.port=80 path/to/odh-web-components-pagebuilder-[VERSION].jar
 ```

-If you have chosen to build the WAR file instead, deploy the generated `ROOT.war` file in the servlet container (preferably Apache Tomcat).
+If you have chosen to build the WAR file instead, deploy the generated `odh-web-components-pagebuilder-[VERSION].war` file in the servlet container (preferably Apache Tomcat) using the `/` (root) context path.

-In order to render the page screenshot/preview images correctly, you have to ensure that the configured `ScreenshotRenderer` has access to all required binaries.

 ## Docker environment